miklevin/Pipulate.com/software.md

 ```

 Data goes in, data comes out.
 We can take a quick spin through to make sure
 that it's a good http status code.
 We're looking for a 200 here.

-A 302
+    200 mike levin seo
+    200 levinux
+    200 pipulate

-indicates you've triggered the captcha.
-Remember, this step is totally safe
+A 302 indicates you've triggered the captcha.
+Remember, this step is totally
-because the scraping is done.
+safe because the scraping is done.
 We're looking now at the raw-data we quickly
 plopped into storage from the above step.

 ```python